* Netflix jumps after earnings

 By Chuck Mikolajczak

-NEW YORK, Jan 23 U.S. stock index futures fell
+NEW YORK, Jan 23 U.S. stocks were set to open

-along with the latest round of corporate earnings results.
+China and the latest round of corporate earnings failed to

 * Investor sentiment was dented by a report on manufacturing